Are Callouses Good Or Bad At Preventing Blisters?

-Others get regular pedicures to keep the hard skin away, especially just before the race.
+Some athletes swear they keep them blister-free and build their callouses with pride.
+Others get regular pedicures to keep the hard skin away, especially just before a race.

-Callouses are a thickening of the stratum corneum – the very outer layer of the skin's epidermis.
+Callouses are a thickening of the stratum corneum – the very outer layer of the skin.
 Thickening of the corneum is one adaptive change research has shown to occur when the skin is subjected to repeated low level frictional forces.
 I go into further detail in this post.

 But blisters are not a superficial-to-deep wear injury.
 They're a mechanical fatigue of a skin layer a few layers deeper than the corneum (the stratum spinosum).
-When there's too much skin stretching (shear) of the cells in this skin layer, the structural connections tear.
-Fluid then fills the injured space to form a characteristic blister.
-A callus doesn't prevent this mechanical fatigue.
-Skin shear happens in exactly the same way whether there's a callus or not (if not worse!).
+When there's too much skin stretching of the skin, the structural connections hear tear.
+Fluid then fills the injured space to form a blister.
+A callous doesn't prevent this mechanical fatigue.
+Skin shear happens in exactly the same way whether there's a callous over top or not.

 The reality is, callouses are far from protective.
-And blisters under a callous are nasty!
+And a blister under a callus are nasty!
 They’re very painful and they’re difficult to manage.